jadenpxrk/Chess-Engine/README.md

 GUI includes undoing moves, flipping and resetting the board, under promotions, and custom board positions and evaluation times.

 ## Possible Improvements
 - Switching programming languages
-- Using a better evaluation method
+- Using a more detailed evaluation method (ex. use of opening tables)
-- Opening Tables

 #### You can play it [here](https://jaehyeong-chess-engine.netlify.app/)